 I feel bad for all the employees impacted by this — moving your life across the ocean isn’t easy, and that’s for the lucky ones, who are even eligible to work in the US.

 United is closing three of four foreign crew bases

-US airlines received around $50 billion in funding through the CARES Act, and one condition of the payroll protection aspect of that was that airlines had to promise not to involuntarily lay off employees prior to October 1.
+Back in March, US airlines received around $25 billion in payroll support through the CARES Act.
+One condition of accepting this funding was that airlines had to promise not to involuntarily lay off employees prior to October 1.

 However, this restriction was specific to US-based employees.
-Unless I’m missing something, this means that United could have laid off these flight attendants sooner if they wanted to.
+Unless I’m missing something, this means that United could have laid off foreign flight attendants sooner if desired.

-This is a sad development, and unfortunately these foreign crew bases are often the easiest cuts to start with when airlines are trying to reduce head counts.
-Similarly, Cathay Pacific has just closed all of their North America crew bases as well.
+Unfortunately these foreign crew bases are often the easiest cuts to start with when airlines are trying to reduce head counts.
+Similarly, Cathay Pacific has closed all of its North America crew bases as well.